cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Input Stage
 ^^^^^^^^^^^

-Input stage receives the input (i.e ext_sig_i and PWM output signals of all the 4 timers) and based on CSR configurations, it selects the clock, input pin and operating mode to generate the output event signal.
+Input stage receives the 48-bit input (i.e 32 bit ext_sig_i from APB GPIO and 4 PWM output signals of the 4 timers each) and based on CSR configurations, it selects the clock, input pin and operating mode to generate the output event signal.
-Input stage uses the bitfield INSEL in REG_TIM[0-3]_CFG CSR and selects a signal from a set of signals in ext_sig_i.
-Input stage uses the bitfield CLKSEL in REG_TIM[0-3]_CFG CSR and decides whether the input will be either in sync with the rising edge of the low_speed_clk_i or in sync with the ref clock.
+it selects the clock, input pin and operating mode to generate the output event signal.
+Input source is selected based on the value of INSEL bitfied of REG_TIM[0-3]_CFG CSR.
 At every positive edge of the selected clock and selected input signal, Input stage uses the bitfield MODE in REG_TIM[0-3]_CFG CSR to generate output event signal according to the below information:

 - If MODE is 3’b000

-  - The event is always high
+  - The output event is always high

 - If MODE is 3’b001

-  - The event is sensitive to the negation of the signal selected
+  - The output event is the negation of the signal selected

 - If MODE is 3’b010

-  - The output event is sensitive to the input signal selected
+  - The output event is same as the input signal selected

 - If MODE is 3’b011

-  - The output event is sensitive to the rising edge of the selected signal in sync with the clock.
+  - The output event is high at the rising edge of the selected signal in sync with the clock.

 - If MODE is 3’b100

-  - The output event is sensitive to the falling edge of the selected signal in sync with the clock.
+  - The output event is high at the falling edge of the selected signal in sync with the clock.

 - If MODE is 3’b101

-  - The output event is sensitive to both rising edge and falling edge of the selected signal in sync with the clock.
+  - The output event is high at both the rising edge and falling edge of the selected signal in sync with the clock.

 - If MODE is 3’b110